Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 Dr. Judith Fenner Gentry was a history professor at the University of Southwestern Louisiana (now University of Louisiana at Lafayette) for more than 40 years.
 Her areas of research included the Civil War and women's history.
 This collection consists of Dr. Gentry's professional and research files.
 A large portion of the collection consists of material she gathered for a grant called “Acadian History.”
 These materials include data collection of land grants, original acts, baptisms, marriages, and funerals.

-This collection consists of photographs, correspondence, reports, publicity including news clippings, articles, etc. It also contains videotapes of a reunion held in May 1984 and video was taken by NBC News.
-This collection also consists of miscellaneous materials as well.
+This collection consists of photographs, correspondence, reports, publicity including news clippings, and articles.
+It also contains videotapes of a reunion held in May 1984 and video was taken by NBC News.
+Dr. Matthew Schott donated this collection.
+Sonya Glass donated the Herbert Sobiella items.

 Timeline of priests assigned to German prisoner of war camps during World War II.
 Information is from the Province Catalogue; House Diary of St. Charles College.
 Compiled and donated by Fr.
 Jerome Neyrey.